Members assemble in Park City in front of the Utah Olympic Park sign before touring the visitor center.

 Left: Two AF aides and the three Angel Thunder representatives join us in a group photo at Hill AFB following the luncheon.
 Right: Dinner at the Market Street Grill (clockwise from left: Cynthia Forrester, Charlotte Bolinger, David Allison, and Charles Screws).

 Left: At the Saturday morning Memorial Service, Lynn David holds the microphone as Jane Binnesbose lights a commemorative candle.
 Right: Saturday evening banquet.
 Clockwise from center, “Scotty” David, June Hauer, Joseph Owen, Brett Hartnett (Angel Thunder director), Richard Shandor, Betty Hennessy, Mary Wofner, and Lynn David.

 Left: AFEES honorees (left to right): Richard Fairlamb, Vietnam war evader; Joseph Owens, WWII evader; Gabriel Sauer, Dutch helper; and Charles Screws, WWII evader.
-Right: Joseph Owens, June Hauer, Jane Binnesbose, Emma Snodgrass, and William Binnesbose.
+Right: Joseph Owens, June Hauer, Jane Binnebose, Emma Snodgrass, and William Binnebose.

 Above left: We stayed at the Plaza Hotel in downtown Salt Lake City, UT, conveniently located opposite the stop for the free tram.
 Above right: Temple Square, one block from our hotel.

 Above left: Delegates gather in front of Pima Air & Space Museum.
 Above right: Guide explains the operation of the SR17 Blackbird.
 From left to right: Margy Fricke, guide, Elizabeth McDade, Beverly Patton Wand, Mary Shier, and Robert Snodgrass.